roovman/Telos/README.md

 * **Reward Function:** Customizable scoring based on survival time and enemies defeated.
 * **Parallel Training:** Utilizing Rust's async capabilities to run batched simulations for rapid agent convergence.

+## 📄 License

+This project is open-sourced software licensed under the [MIT license](LICENSE).
+Feel free to use, modify, and distribute this code for educational or research purposes.
 ---
 *Developed by Roman, Kyiv Polytechnic Institute.*